-Agraduate assistantship, fellowship or scholarship will be withdrawn from a student at any time, without any warning or notice, if any of the following occurs:
+A graduate assistantship, fellowship or scholarship will be withdrawn from a student at any time, without any warning or notice, if any of the following occurs:

-Student fails to maintain a semester and cumulative GPA of 3.0 Student fails to maintain a full-time course load (nine semester hours in the Fall and Spring semesters, and six semester hours if enrolled in the Maymester and/or Summer terms.
-A student who violates this policy will be disqualified from awards in subsequent semesters

-Student does not perform work assignments satisfactorily

-Student fails to make satisfactory academic progress toward their chosen graduate degree
+- Student fails to maintain a GPA of 3.0. - Student fails to maintain a full-time course load (nine semester hours in the Fall and Spring semesters, and six semester hours if enrolled in the Maymester and/or Summer terms. - A student who violates this policy will be disqualified from awards in subsequent semesters - Student does not perform work assignments satisfactorily - Student fails to make satisfactory academic progress toward their chosen graduate degree

-FELLOWSHIPS AND TUITION SCHOLARSHIPS
+FELLOWSHIPSAND TUITION SCHOLARSHIPS